chrisgrimm/soft_actor_critic/README.md

-Implementation of Soft Actor Critic
+Implementation of Soft Actor Critic.